Snowrries/yufine-training/README.md

 3. Visit your site at the printed URL in your terminal.
 For ex:
 * Running on http://127.0.0.1:5000

+4. To use external applications to query your application, select the antenna on the lower left corner of Codespaces, and right click the port.
+    Change port visibility to public.

 ## Windows setup from scratch

 ### Development Environment